virt-lightning/virt-lightning/README.md

 - `root_disk_size`: the size of the root disk in GB
 - `vcpus`: the number of vcpu to dedicate to the VM
 - `root_password`: the root password in clear text
+- `ssh_key_file`: the path of the public key for connecting to the VM
 - `groups`: this list of groups will be used if you generate an Ansible inventory.
 - `networks`: a list of network to attach to the VM.
 The default is: one virtio interface attached to `virt-lightning` network.
     - `network`: the name of the network.
 Default is the key `network_name` from the configuration (`virt-lightning` by default)